- ... GeckoSystems Shareholder Update.

 The Kinect depth camera data used in both the CareBot and the SafePath wheelchair is processed by a piece of software called GeckoImager, running on a dual core 1.66GHz Intel Atom motherboard.
 The navigation is handled by two other GeckoSavants, GeckoNav and GeckoSuper, running on a separate dual core Atom machine.
 Both computers were located on the robot during the video.

-Final versions of SafePath navigation will use OEM depth cameras manufactured to GeckoSystems specifications to create economical indoor applications.
+Final versions of SafePath navigation will use OEM depth cameras manufactured to GeckoSystems specifications to create economical indoor and outdoor capabilities for the wheelchair and the CareBot.

-For outdoor use, LIDAR, radar, sonar, and machine vision or a combination of systems can be sensor fused fused for input to GeckoImager.
+For more robust applications such as the automobilie or agricultural machinery, LIDAR, radar, sonar, and machine vision or a combination of systems can be sensor fused fused for input to GeckoImager.

 Recent GeckoSystems Market Research White Papers